Merge (SQL): Implementations

-Database management systems PostgreSQL, Oracle Database, IBM Db2, Teradata, EXASOL, Firebird, CUBRID, H2, HSQLDB, MS SQL, MonetDB, Vectorwise and Apache Derby support the standard syntax.
+Database management systems PostgreSQL, Oracle Database, IBM Db2, Teradata, EXASOL, Firebird, CUBRID, H2, HSQLDB, MS SQL (Transact-SQL), MonetDB, Vectorwise, Apache Derby, and Spark SQL support the standard syntax.
 Some also add non-standard SQL extensions.

 Synonymous

 Some database implementations adopted the term upsert (a portmanteau of update and insert) to a database statement, or combination of statements, that inserts a record to a table in a database if the record does not exist or, if the record already exists, updates the existing record.
 This synonym is used in PostgreSQL (v9.5+) and SQLite (v3.24+).
-It is also used to abbreviate the "MERGE" equivalent pseudo-code.

-It is used in Microsoft Azure SQL Database.
+Upsert most commonly refers to non-standard SQL extensions that provide this behavior, most commonly via an expansion of the INSERT statement: